Tag Archives: Eucharist

 Bread from Heaven

-Herod the Great and his son Herod Antipas, Galilee’s rulers then, appreciated the prospects then and they created a network of roads and large cities – Tiberius, Sepphoris and Caesarea Maritima on the sea– to export goods from Galilee to the rest of the world.
-Could this information help us appreciate the miracle of Jesus, feeding the crowd bread and some fish?
+The land around the Sea of Galilee where Jesus spoke told the crowds “I am the bread of life” was good farmland then, and it’s good farmland now.
+In Jesus’ day, Herod the Great and his son Herod Antipas, Galilee’s rulers then, appreciated this fertile land and created a network of roads and cities – Tiberius, Sepphoris and Caesarea Maritima on the sea– to export goods from Galilee to the rest of the world.

-“I am the bread of life”, Jesus says in today’s gospel from John.
-I’m the source of your blessings and everything that is.
+“I am the bread of life”, Jesus says..
+I am the source of your blessings and everything that is.
 God the creator works through me.
 Moses asked for bread for his people journeying from Egypt.
-Jesus says: “I am the bread of life.”
+“I am the bread of life” for all creation as it makes its journey in time, Jesus says.

-Jesus makes a divine claim in this miraculous sign, feeding a multitude.
+Jesus makes a divine claim as he feeds a multitude.
 The crowd wants to make him king, (John 6, 15) but the kingship they see doesn’t approach the kingship that’s his.
-It’s much too small.
-Jesus rejects their plan.
+It’s much too small; Jesus rejects their plan.

-In a wonderful commentary on Jesus as the bread of life, the early theologian Origen says that Jesus calls himself bread because he is “nourishment of every kind,” not just nourishment of our bodies.
-He nourishes our minds and our souls; he brings life to creation itself.
-When we ask “Give us this day our daily bread,” we’re asking for everything that nourishes our “true humanity, made in the image of God.”
+In a commentary on Jesus as the bread of life, the early theologian Origen says that Jesus calls himself bread because he is “nourishment of every kind,” not just nourishment of our bodies, but of our minds and souls and, beyond that, creation itself.

 “Wait for One Another”